 Author: David Kotz

-David Kotz is the International Paper Professor in the Department of Computer Science, and the Director of Emerging Technologies and Data Analytics in the Center for Digital Health Interventions at ETH Zurich.
-He previously served as Interim Provost, as Associate Dean of the Faculty for the Sciences, as the Executive Director of the Institute for Security Technology Studies, and on the US Healthcare IT Policy Committee.
-His research interests include security and privacy, pervasive computing for healthcare, and wireless networks.
-He has published over 200 refereed papers, obtained over $67m in grant funding, and mentored nearly 100 research students.
-He is a Fellow of the IEEE, a Distinguished Member of the ACM, a 2008 Fulbright Fellow to India, a 2019 Visiting Professor at ETH Zürich, and an elected member of Phi Beta Kappa.
-After receiving his A.B. in Computer Science and Physics from Dartmouth in 1986, he completed his Ph.D in Computer Science from Duke University in 1991 and returned to Dartmouth to join the faculty.
-For more information see http://www.cs.dartmouth.edu/~dfk/.
+David Kotz is the Provost, the Pat and John Rosenwald Professor in the Department of Computer Science, and the Director of Emerging Technologies and Data Analytics in the Center for Technology and Behavioral Health, all at Dartmouth College.
+He previously served as Associate Dean of the Faculty for the Sciences and as the Executive Director of the Institute for Security Technology Studies.
+His research interests include security and privacy in smart homes, pervasive computing for healthcare, and wireless networks.
+He has published over 240 refereed papers, obtained $89m in grant funding, and mentored nearly 100 research students.
+He is an ACM Fellow, an IEEE Fellow, a 2008 Fulbright Fellow to India, a 2019 Visiting Professor at ETH Zürich, and an elected member of Phi Beta Kappa.
+He received his AB in Computer Science and Physics from Dartmouth in 1986, and his PhD in Computer Science from Duke University in 1991.
 View all posts by David Kotz